primer/css/docs/content/components/select-menu.md

 ## Right aligned

-In case the Select Menu should be aligned to the right, use `SelectMenu right-0`.
+In case the select menu should be aligned to the right, use `SelectMenu right-0`.

 ```html live
 <div class="d-flex flex-justify-end position-relative">